Lily poisoning at a glance

-Lilies are popular in floral arrangements but while we may admire their beauty, they are deadly to cats.
+Lilies are popular in floral arrangements, but while we may admire their beauty, they are deadly to cats.
 Cat owners need to be aware that having these flowers in your home can prove fatal.
-Lilies are a nephrotoxin, which are toxins affecting the kidneys, causing acute kidney failure due to death of the renal epithelial cells.
+Lilies are a nephrotoxin, which are toxins affecting the kidneys, causing acute kidney failure due to the death of the renal epithelial cells.

 All parts of the plant are poisonous including the leaf, stamen, pollen, flowers, and roots with only a tiny amount (less than one leaf) and even water from a vase the lilies have been in is enough to poison a cat.